 Punctuation and capitalisation should reflect what is published in the article.
 The following exceptions apply:

 - Small Caps may be transcribed as either all uppercase or as mixed case.

-- Hyphens indicating words split across lines may be left in or removed, existence of a hyphen does not impact on the indexing of a word for searching.
-Do not remove any other hyphens (e.g. George-street keeps the hyphen)
+- Hyphens indicating words split across lines may be left in (as per the original), keeping the word split across two lines; or removed with both parts of the word combined onto the end of the first line.
+In both of these cases the word will be correctly indexed for searching.
+Do not remove hyphens that occur elsewhere in the text (e.g. George-street keeps the hyphen)

-When using correcting, text should be maintained in the original lines.
-Where multiple lines have been highlighted as a single line this may be split into the appropriate number of lines using the +/- tool.
+When text correcting in Trove, the text should be maintained in the lines where they originally appear.
+When multiple lines have been highlighted as a single line these may be split into the appropriate number of lines using the +/- tool.

 Text can be added or removed in the left-hand column by using the +/- tool.
 To add or remove lines, wave your cursor over the end of the line you are currently using and then wave down.
 Select + to add a line below or - to remove your current line.